RFollman/INST377/git/README.md

 We will use [Github](http://github.com) in this class since it is the most widely used among Git services.
 Basic functionalities and concepts are similar to other Git services.
 Github provides several features along with the original Git functionality.
 These are the major ones:

 1. Branching
-	- For a Git repository, it's possible to make other branches so to keep the original codebase (useful when developing a particular feature while not wanting to break the original code).
+	- For a Git repository, it's possible to make branches so as to preserve the original codebase (useful when developing a particular feature while not wanting to break the original code).
 2. Forking
 	- If you're interested in an existing (public) project by other users, you can "fork" the project to your account.
 This copies the entire project to your own account so you can work freely on it.
 3. Basic Website